sustrik/libdill/handle.md

 ## DESCRIPTION

 Handle is a user-space equivalent of a file descriptor.
-Coroutines, processes and channels are represented by handles.
+Coroutines and channels are represented by handles.

 Unlike with file descriptors though, you can create your own handle type.
 To do so use `handle` function.